mozilla/docker-etl/jobs/webcompat-kb/docs/metrics.md

 * Validate that the score changes have the anticipated effect (e.g. by checking the bugs that change between `scored_site_reports` and `scored_site_reports_new`.

+## updating CrUX data used in metrics

+Updating the CrUX data used in metrics is a specific case of updating the overall scoring described above, with specific support for creating the new routines and `scored_site_reports`.

+The steps are as for any other metric update except:

+* To generate the initial rescore schemas, run `uv run webcompat-site-rank-update --bq-project <project> create-schemas
+  <yyyymm>`.

+* To create the updated schemas for prod run  `uv run webcompat-site-rank-update --bq-project <project> prepare-deploy
+  <yyyymm>`.